yaplas/yaplas.github.io/README.md

 > Email: widgetExample@shopbeam.com
 > Password: widgetExample

-Once you have both a MovieCLip instance name and a product ID you can call the Actionscript function `shopbeam.onClickGoToProduct` passing your MovieClip instance name and the product ID as function arguments which will make those MovieClips link to products in Shopbeam on-site product lightboxes.
+Once you have both a MovieClip instance name and a product ID you can call the Actionscript function `shopbeam.onClickGoToProduct` passing your MovieClip instance name and the product ID as function arguments which will make those MovieClips link to products in Shopbeam on-site product lightboxes.

 ####Embedding your Shopbeam enabled SWF